jlevy/og-equity-compensation/README.md

-Generally, U.S. citizens and residents (and some [foreigners](https://www.irs.gov/individuals/international-taxpayers/nra-withholding) must [file](https://www.irs.gov/publications/p17#en_US_2017_publink1000170407) and pay federal taxes as well as state taxes, and, in come cases, local income taxes. taxes as well as state income taxes, and, in come cases, local income taxes.
+Generally, U.S. citizens and residents (and some [foreigners](https://www.irs.gov/individuals/international-taxpayers/nra-withholding) must [file](https://www.irs.gov/publications/p17#en_US_2017_publink1000170407) and pay federal taxes as well as state income taxes, and, in come cases, local income taxes.

 🄳 From a tax perspective, income is divided between